MIT-Emerging-Talent/ET6-CDSP-group-07-repo/collaboration/README.md

 - Meeting notes and summaries are posted for those unable to attend.
 - We rotate note-taking duties to ensure shared responsibility.
 - Meetings are kept on track and action-oriented.
-- We hold monthly evaluation meetings to assess progress, learn from mistakes, and plan improvements.
+- We hold monthly evaluation meetings to assess progress, learn from mistakes and plan improvements.

 ### Communication Tools & Practices